Robust Two-Sample Inference under Serial Dependence: Series HAR Wild Bootstrap

-Hence, as in the standard wild bootstrap, our procedure generates bootstrap errors $u_{jt}^\ast$ with mean zero and variance $\hat{u}_{jt}^2$, conditional on the data.
-However, unlike the standard wild bootstrap, where $u_{jt}^\ast$ are independently distributed conditional on the data---thereby eliminating any serial dependence---the SHAR-WB generates bootstrap errors that are dependently distributed, preserving the serial correlation structure of the original series.
+which gives $Var^\ast \left( \eta_{jt} \right)=1$.
+Hence, as in the standard wild bootstrap, our procedure generates bootstrap errors $u_{jt}^\ast$ with mean zero and variance $\hat{u}_{jt} \hat{u}_{jt}^\prime$, conditional on the data.
+However, unlike the standard wild bootstrap, where $u_{jt}^\ast$ are independently distributed conditional on the data, SHAR-WB generates bootstrap errors that are dependently distributed, preserving the serial correlation structure of the original series.